Kolmogorov-size particles in homogeneous and isotropic turbulence: Introduction

-While a relatively larger body of literature has investigated the dynamics of particle of size larger and smaller than Kolmogorov size, fewer works have considered Kolmogorov-size particles with $D_p \approx \eta$, which are the focus of the present work.
+While a relatively larger body of literature has investigated the dynamics of particle of size larger and smaller than Kolmogorov size, few works have considered Kolmogorov-size particles with $D_p \approx \eta$, which are the focus of the present work.
 From an experimental point of view the $D_p \approx \eta$ case is complex, as it requires a resolution of sub-Kolmogorov scales when measuring the velocity perturbations near the particles \citep{tanaka-eaton-2010}.
 Numerical schemes based on the MRG equation, which are commonly used for $D_p \ll \eta$, are generally thought of as not valid when $D_p \approx \eta$ \citep{balachandar-eaton-2010}.
 PR-DNS, on the other hand, becomes prohibitively expensive as $D_p$ decreases when $Re$ is sufficiently large, due to the extra resolution required to properly resolve both the flow perturbations induced by the particles and all the turbulence scales.
 Among the few works available, we mention \cite{hwang-eaton-2006} that experimentally investigated the influence of a dilute dispersion of particles with $D_p \approx \eta$ in forced homogeneous isotropic turbulence at $Re_\lambda \approx 230$.
-They observed that Kolmogorov-size particles attenuate the turbulent global kinetic energy and the viscous dissipation rate up to $40\%$ and $50\%$ for a mass loading $\Phi_M = \rho_p V_p/(\rho_f V_f) $ of $ \Phi_M = 0.3$. \cite{schneiders-etal-2017} studied by PR-DNS the interaction of decaying isotropic turbulence with finite-size $D_p \approx \eta$ particles.
-They set the initial Reynolds number of the flow at $Re_\lambda = 79$, and varied the solid-to-fluid density ratio between $40 \le \rho_p/\rho_f \le 5000$ and the mass loading between $0.01 \le \Phi_M \le 1$.
+They observed that Kolmogorov-size particles attenuate the turbulent global kinetic energy and the viscous dissipation rate up to $40\%$ and $50\%$ for a mass loading $\Phi_M = \rho_p V_p/(\rho_f V_f) $ of $ \Phi_M = 0.3$. \cite{yang-shy-2005} experimentally investigated the settling of small solid particles in homogeneous isotropic turbulence, with $\rho_p \gg \rho_f$ and $D_p \le \eta$ such that $Re_p<1$ and $0 \le St \le 2$.
+They observed that at these parameters the tendency of particles to form clusters is maximum for $St \approx 1$, and that the clusters are distributed along the periphery of intense vortical structures. \cite{poelma-etal-2007}, instead, investigated the influence of $D/\eta = O(1)$ and $\rho_p/\rho_f = O(1)$ particles on the decay rate of grid generated turbulence.
+According to their experiments, the presence of the particles moves the onset of the turbulence decay upstream, and promotes the flow anisotropy.
+For recent experimental works concerning sub-Kolmogorov $D_p < \eta$ particles, we refer the reader to \cite{sumbekova-etal-2017,petersen-etal-2019,hassaini-etal-2023} (clustering) and to \cite{hassaini-coletti-2022} (turbulence modification). \cite{schneiders-etal-2017} studied by PR-DNS the interaction of decaying isotropic turbulence with finite-size $D_p \approx \eta$ particles.
+They varied the solid-to-fluid density ratio between $40 \le \rho_p/\rho_f \le 5000$ and the mass loading between $0.01 \le \Phi_M \le 1$.
+They set the Reynolds number of the flow at $Re_\lambda(t_0) = 79$, a starting value for which the flow lacks a well-defined inertial range.
 They observed that in the vicinity of the particles the viscous dissipation rate of the fluid is amplified due to the large velocity gradients that are generated by the boundary conditions at the surface of the particles \citep[see also][]{tanaka-eaton-2010,brandle-etal-2016,chiarini-rosti-2024}.
 Particles also release kinetic energy to the fluid by locally accelerating the surrounding flow, similarly to what seen by \cite{chiarini-rosti-2024} for larger particles.
 From a global viewpoint, \cite{schneiders-etal-2017} observed that, for large $\rho_p/\rho_f$, particles with $D/\eta \approx 1$ induce local velocity disturbances that significantly modulate the distribution and the decay of the fluid kinetic energy at all scales.
+Overall, despite the interest an exhaustive characterisation of how Kolmogorov-size particles modulate turbulence at a Reynolds number that is large enough to ensure a proper separation of scales is still lacking.